-- Market: Google research is focus in USA market , meanwhile Microsoft approach 5 different markets: Australia, Brazil, Canada, UK and USA.
+- Market: Google research is focused in USA market, meanwhile Microsoft approaches 5 different markets: Australia, Brazil, Canada, UK and USA.

-- Sample: Google sample is about 1611 participants, Microsoft sampled reaches the 3586 participants.
+- Sample: Google's sample is about 1611 participants, while Microsoft sampled 3586 participants.

-- Scope: Google focus in 4 main screens: smartphone, tablet, computer and Television, but Microsoft include also the gaming-console and the e-reader.
+- Scope: Google's focus is on 4 main screens: smartphone, tablet, computer and television, but Microsoft includes also the gaming-console and the e-reader.

-- Takeaways insights: both papers has plenty insights, but Microsoft specially leaves you with a bunch of strategy takeaways points.
+- Takeaway insights: both papers have plenty of insights, but Microsoft especially leaves you with a bunch of strategic takeaway points.

-Finally, as you will see later, Microsoft’s paper has a slightly different approach, which I have found particularly interesting and actionable, it goes beyond behavioural trends and patterns and pursuit understand user motivations behind them, even so create an effective modelling around this motivations and intentions, that they define as ‘the paths to engagement’:
+Finally, as you will see later, Microsoft’s paper has a slightly different approach, which I have found particularly interesting and actionable, as it goes beyond behavioural trends and patterns and pursues understanding the user motivations behind them, and even so creating an effective modelling around these motivations and intentions, that they define as ‘the paths to engagement’:

 - Content Grazing: that occurs when consumers use two or more screen simultaneously but for access unrelated content.
 (Google’s Simultaneous multi-tasking).